 Prior to the actual procedure, your hair removal specialist should inform you about any specific safety concerns and procedures.
 You should check to be sure that the U.S. Food and Drug Administration (FDA) has approved all equipment that your specialist plans to use.
 If you have chosen laser hair removal, you can check the equipment being used in the FDA's Medical Service Database.
 You should also make sure that the doctors, nurses and other staff follow appropriate guidelines for equipment use.
 For example, everyone in the room should wear protective eyewear during the laser procedure [source: American Academy of Dermatology].

 Now that you have learned what questions to ask when choosing a hair removal specialist and what precautions to take, you're ready to move forward with electrolysis or laser hair removal -- or you can pursue a completely different option.
 If you still have questions and concerns, be sure to consult your doctor or schedule a free consultation with another practitioner.

-For lots more information on hair removal and skin care, follow the links on the next page.
+For lots more information on hair removal and skin care, follow the links below.

 - American Academy of Dermatology.
 "Cheaper Isn't Always Better."
 (Aug.
 15, 2009) http://www.skincarephysicians.com/agingskinnet/cosmetic_procedure_deals.html

 - American Academy of Dermatology.
 "Laser Hair Removal."
 (Aug.
 15, 2009) http://www.aad.org/public/publications/pamphlets/cosmetic_laserhair.html

 - American Electrology Association.
 "Frequently Asked Questions."
 (Aug.
 16, 2009) http://www.electrology.com/faq.htm#question1

 - American Society for Dermatologic Surgery.
 "Choosing a Dermatologic Surgeon."
 (Aug.
 14, 2009) http://www.asds.net/ChoosingADermasurgeon.aspx